DrDijkstra/WhiteboxCryptography/README.md

 ### Notes:
 - Ensure the framework is properly integrated into your project according to the package manager's setup instructions.
-- Double-check the capitalization of `WhiteBoxCryptography` and `WhiteboxCryptographySDK` as some environments may be case-sensitive.
+- Double-check the capitalization of `WhiteboxCryptography` and `WhiteboxCryptographySDK` as some environments may be case-sensitive.

 ### Example Usage of `WhiteboxCryptographySDK`